G8TIC/radar/README.md

 Debian, Raspbian, Raspberry Pi OS, Ubuntu and Devuan -- it will probably work many others as it has minimal requirements other than GCC compiler and make.

+If you have a problem running radar on anotehr platform please [raise an issue](https://github.com/G8TIC/radar/issues)

 ### Init systems

 Radar works with both systemd and traditional sysv-init systems, the setup script will figure out which to use.